contentful/slash-developers/docs/concepts/developer-environments.md

 ![Restore previous versions of content](https://images.contentful.com/tz3n7fnw4ujc/6bmP4wkKiWG20Csi6wSUI2/6072e5cae095cbd923b9e680315fca14/restore-version.png)

-### Handling data inconsistencies and problems
+### Handling data inconsistencies and changes

-Any inconsistencies that emerge between content changes, such as broken references between content types should be handled before deploying them.
+At this stage you should handle any inconsistencies or intentional changes that emerge between content changes before deploying them.
+This includes changing content type IDs, fixing broken references between entries and other bulk updates needed to content or configuration.

-**AN EXAMPLE?**

 ### Webhooks to supplement workflow